jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 17 - Security in Distributed Systems.md

 A variety of protection techniques exist, including retries, ACK/NACK based schemes and cryptographically secured channels (among others).

 ##### Compromise on Monitoring and Accounting
-With incorrect information given on the state of systems/services
+With incorrect information given on the state of systems/services, the entire [[ISYS20311 - Information Security/Lecture 1 - Overview#CIA Triad|CIA Triad]] can be compromised.

+###### Mitigation
+State consist